luozichen/Isovector-Polarimeter-Dev/README.md

 * **2026-01-16:**
    * Identified a critical bug in the Geant4 simulation `v01_coincidence` regarding the cosmic ray source definition.
 The source plane was incorrectly oriented and partially intersecting the geometry of the top detector.
 Correcting the source coordinates and rotation to ensure a proper flux through the detector stack.
 * **2026-01-15:**
-   * Assembled fourth and final detector with finalised design: (Outer scintillator casing v4 + Outer PMT casing v2 + Outer base casing v3 + Base 01)
+   * Assembled fourth and final detector with finalised design: (Outer scintillator casing v3 + Outer PMT casing v2 + Outer base casing v3 + Base 01)
    * Cosmic rays detected in all four detectors.
    * Switched the polarity of NDT1471's CH1 and CH2 to negative.
 (So that all four channels have negative polarity)
    * All four detectors placed in a vertical stack.
 Some cosmic ray signals detected simultaneously by all detectors.
 * **2026-01-14:**
    * Printed outer casing for Base (v3) for the first and final time, applied bed adhesive for improved first-layer adhesion.
-(This casing is needed for Base 01, as it doesn't fit as tightly to the PMT as the other bases)
+(The cavity of the casing is slightly deeper ~2mm than v2, needed for Base 01, as it doesn't fit as tightly to the PMT as the other bases)
-   * Assembled third detector with finalised design: (Outer scintillator casing v4 + Outer PMT casing v2 + Outer base casing v2 + Base 03)
+   * Assembled third detector with finalised design: (Outer scintillator casing v3 + Outer PMT casing v2 + Outer base casing v2 + Base 03)
      * Before assembly, the PMT and base was tested with LED signal.
 Signal was picked up in the oscilloscope, but not caused by LED.
 LED was definitely working (visible blue light when cranked up to 5V.)
 But PMT couldn't measure the signal when LED was at 2.8V, which had worked before.
 Unsure of what caused the issue.
      * Gambled on the assumption that PMT and base were working fine, and assembled the detector anyways.
 Cosmic rays were detected.
 * **2026-01-13:**
    * Printed outer casing for Base (v2) for the second time, applied bed adhesive for improved first-layer adhesion.
    * Printed outer casing for Base (v2) for the third time, applied bed adhesive for improved first-layer adhesion.
-   * Reassembled first detector with finalised design: (Outer scintillator casing v4 + Outer PMT casing v2 + Outer base casing v2 + Base 02)
+   * Reassembled first detector with finalised design: (Outer scintillator casing v3 + Outer PMT casing v2 + Outer base casing v2 + Base 02)
-   * Assembled second detector with finalised design: (Outer scintillator casing v4 + Outer PMT casing v2 + Outer base casing v2 + Base 04)
+   * Assembled second detector with finalised design: (Outer scintillator casing v3 + Outer PMT casing v2 + Outer base casing v2 + Base 04)
    * Detected cosmic ray signal passing through both detectors.
+   * Submitted the Literature report, Thesis Proposal Assessment, and Thesis Progress report to the department.
 * **2026-01-12:**
     * Printed outer casing for PMT (v2) for the fourth and final time, applied bed adhesive for improved first-layer adhesion.
+    * Designed outer casing for Base (v2).
+Improvements: changed the design of the pilot holes to be compatible with 60mm M3 bolts.
     * Printed outer casing for Base (v2) for the first time, applied bed adhesive for improved first-layer adhesion.
     * Received the batch of 100 M3 bolts (60mm).
 * **2026-01-11:**
     * Printed outer casing for PMT (v2) for the second time, applied bed adhesive for improved first-layer adhesion.
     * Printed outer casing for PMT (v2) for the third time, applied bed adhesive for improved first-layer adhesion.
 * **2026-01-10:**
+    * Designed outer casing for PMT (v2).
+Improvements: Increase in diameter for the PMT to go through (to account for the increase in diamter when PMT is wrapped in tin foil and electric tape.)
+Also, changed the pilot hole design to be compatible for 60mm M3 bolts.
     * Printed outer casing for PMT (v2) for the first time, applied bed adhesive for improved first-layer adhesion.
     * Completed thesis proposal presentation and assessment.
 * **2026-01-09:**
-    * Ordered a batch of 100 M3 bolts (60mm)
+    * Ordered a batch of 100 M3 bolts (60mm).
 * **2026-01-08:**
-    * Printed outer casing for Scintillator (v4) for the fourth (and final) time, applied bed adhesive for improved first-layer adhesion.
+    * Printed outer casing for Scintillator (v3) for the fourth (and final) time, applied bed adhesive for improved first-layer adhesion.
-    * Literature review submitted for undergraduate thesis proposal
+    * Literature review for undergraduate thesis proposal submitted to Prof Xiao.
 * **2026-01-07:**
     * Printed outer casing for Scintillator (v3) for the third time, applied bed adhesive for improved first-layer adhesion.
 * **2026-01-06:**